Dekker1/group-publications/README.md

 output all publication of author "Jip J. Dekker" from between 2016 and 2018 and all publications of author "A Einstein" or "Albert Einstein" between 1800 and 2000.
 The output will be formatted as CSV.

+## TODO:

+This script should actually look at user pages instead.
+The results should be more reliable.